-Indigestion or dyspepsia is classified as functional when the factors which cause it are unknown or undefined.
+Indigestion oru00c2u00a0dyspepsia is classified as functional when the factors which cause it are unknown or undefined.
 Indigestion maybe caused by abnormal motor functions which interfere with the normal digestive process.
 Examples of these may be psychological in nature, such as stress or other factors such as smoking.
 Older people are also more susceptible with bouts of indigestion, as normal digestive system movements or peristalsis decrease with age.

 Treatment of Indigestion

 Although stomach upsets or indigestion are often treated by simple medications such as antacids, people suffering from chronic indigestion should consult their doctors as frequent indigestion might be a symptom of a more complicated disease.